(re)Kindling

 -

-Jealous is excited to announce Ally McIntyre’s upcoming solo exhibition ‘(re) Kindling’, featuring five original works, never seen before on the UK art scene.
+Jealous was proud to play host to Ally McIntyre’s solo exhibition ‘(re) Kindling’.
 Drawing on the recent summer wildfires in her home of Canada, McIntyre explores tentative connections between environmental unrest and the domesticated animal, a reimagining of the forces at play between wildlife and the earth.

 Ally McIntyre’s process is intuitive and thoughtful, often layering acrylic, spray paint, and loose drawing with bold moments of precision, until the image emerges through time.
 Every brush stroke excitedly anticipates the colours that follow.
 Her interest has always laid primarily in exploring how animals can occupy man-made worlds within her paintings as protagonists and this exhibition is no different; inviting the audience to enter a world previously unseen, one that is a homage to her family home.